Types of Accommodations

 Academic Accommodations

-Depending on the nature and functional limitations of a student’s documented disability, they may be eligible for academic adjustments and/or auxiliary aids and services (referred to as accommodations).
+Students may be eligible for academic adjustments, auxiliary aids and services (referred to as accommodations) depending on the nature and functional limitations of their documented disability.
 Accommodations are determined on a class-by-class basis and dependent upon the nature of each course and the method of instruction as it relates to the student’s documented disability.

 Temporary Injuries or Conditions

-The CSD may also assist students who have a temporary injury or condition, which results in a functional limitation.
-Examples may include broken bones and pregnancy.
+The CSD may also assist students who have a temporary injury or condition (for example, a broken bone) which results in a functional limitation.
 Assistance is determined on a class-by-class basis and is dependent upon the nature of each course and the method of instruction as it relates to the student’s functional limitations.
 Accommodations are extended to students with temporary conditions for the duration of their functional limitations associated with the condition.

 Temporary accommodations may include, but are not limited to:

-• A scribe for assessments if the student is unable to write;
+- Notetaking assistance or a scribe for taking assessments if the student is unable to write;

-Requests for Temporary Accommodations can be made through MyAccess.
+Requests for Temporary Accommodations should be made through MyAccess.